 •Meet Gary Church — Popular New Castle News columnist and blogger Gary Church will be on hand.
 Stop in and say “hi” and take a photo with Gary, too.

-•Free Cookies — Members of The News staff are whipping up their specialties for you to enjoy during your visit to our office.
+•Free Cookies — We’ll have plenty of sweet treats for you to enjoy during your visit to our office.

-•And, of course, Child and Adult Photo with Santa — Santa welcomes children and adults for photos from 4:30 to 6:30 p.m.
+•And, of course, Child and Adult Photos with Santa — Santa welcomes children and adults for photos from 4:30 to 6:30 p.m.

 At the very least you’ll get your picture taken — even if you have been a bit naughty this year.